Table of Contents

 Ingredients

-- 2 lb. whole fish, fully cleaned and descaled
+- 2 lb. whole fish, net weight, fully cleaned, gutted and descaled

 - 2 stalks of green onions, chopped